 Parties can insert a capping clause into a contract to exclude or restrict their liability to one another in a number of ways.

 Some clauses seek to exclude liability altogether.
-Others put a limit on liability, perhaps by capping the amount of damages payable or restricting the types of loss recoverable, or maybe imposing a short time limit for claims.
+Others put a limit on liability, perhaps by capping the amount of damages payable or restricting the types of loss recoverable or maybe imposing a short time limit for claims.

 PI provides a degree of protection to both parties – it reassures the client that a claim can be met and it also reassures the policyholder that they are indemnified against such a claim.
 However, it’s possible that the amount of damages claimed could be in excess of the amount covered by the policy and so a liability cap is just an important way of providing a level of extra protection to the policyholder from aggressive claimants.
 If the cap helps the claim perhaps be imposing a limit below the level of cover, such protection will be looked on favourably by PI insurers and may be rewarded in better terms.
 So, caps are a good idea.

 This is where things can get rather complicated.
-In theory it is in the interests of a professional services company to exclude as many risks as possible and set a liability cap at a very low level.
+In theory, it is in the interests of a professional services company to exclude as many risks as possible and set a liability cap at a very low level.
 This gives them excellent protection and will make them very popular with their PI provider.
 However, there are issues to be aware of.

-Firstly, the client is unlikely to accept such terms in a contract – they will almost certainly refuse to take on this amount of risk themselves and they will find a contactor that is more agreeable to sharing the burden equitably.
+Firstly, the client is unlikely to accept such terms in a contract – they will almost certainly refuse to take on this amount of risk themselves and they will find a contractor that is more agreeable to sharing the burden equitably.

 Secondly, the Unfair Contract Terms Act 1977 (UCTA) imposes limits on the extent to which liability for breach of contract, negligence or other breaches of duty can be avoided using contractual provisions.
 UCTA makes certain terms ineffective and states that others will only be enforceable to the extent that they are ‘reasonable’.

 A detailed review of the UCTA ‘reasonableness test’ is outside the scope of this article.
-However, factors which a court take into account when considering whether a clause is reasonable include;
+However, factors which a court take into account when considering whether a clause is reasonable include:

 - The parties’ relative negotiating positions when entering the contract